redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 Before I jump into the code for the waker, I need to explain a fat pointer.
 A pointer is typically one word size since it only holds a memory address.
 However, a fat pointer is more than one word size since it holds a memory address and some additional data (in this case, a `vtable`).

-*Note: If you want to look at a better implementation of this, look at the [std lib's implementation](https://github.com/rust-lang/futures-rs/blob/master/futures-task/src/waker.rs#L31)*
+*Note: If you want to look at a better implementation of the code below, look at the [std lib's implementation](https://github.com/rust-lang/futures-rs/blob/master/futures-task/src/waker.rs#L31)*

 Here's the code for the waker, and I'll walk through it after